- ICH GCP

 Time Frame: Day 1; Day 2 (Laboratory sessions will be separated by at least 48 hours.)

-Temperature of heat stimulus applied to the foot at which participant no longer tolerates pain.
-VAS (visual analogue scale) pain intensity and unpleasantness ratings anchored from "no pain at all"/"not at all unpleasant" to "most intense/unpleasant imaginable" will be collected.
+VAS (visual analogue scale) pain intensity ratings ranging from 0-100 and anchored from "no pain at all" to "most intense imaginable" will be collected.

 Day 1; Day 2 (Laboratory sessions will be separated by at least 48 hours.)